Fariburz III: Reign

+Fariburz accepted suzerainty of the Khwarazmshah Jalal al-Din Mangburni in 1226, during his invasion of Caucasus.
 Shirvan along with the rest of the Caucasus was conquered by the Mongol Empire between 1235–1239.
 It is unknown if there were other ruling Shirvanshahs at the time of Fariburz III's death.

 He was succeeded by his son Akhsitan II.

+Legacy

 The 13th-century Persian anthology Nozhat al-Majales of Jamal al-Din Khalil Shirvani was dedicated to Fariburz III.
 The work demonstrates the broad distribution of the Persian language and Iranian culture in the northwestern Iranian regions of Arran, Azerbaijan and Shirvan.
+Pir Huseyn Khanqah was built during Fariburz's reign.
+He also raised Sabayil Castle near Baku in 1223/4.